The School offers a BSc (Hons) Pharmaceutical Sciences, an MPharm Pharmacy programme and a range of postgraduate research opportunities.

 These prizes will be awarded annually beginning academic year 2016/17.
 Further information is available through the School of Pharmacy Course Tutors / Programme Leaders.

-The School of Pharmacy is delighted to offer four Fee Waiver Scholarships (UK/EU only) for its Masters of Science (MSc) by Research Pharmacy and Pharmaceutical Sciences.
+The School of Pharmacy is delighted to offer three Fee Waiver Scholarships (UK/EU only) for its Masters of Science (MSc) by Research Pharmacy and Pharmaceutical Sciences.
 This is a fantastic opportunity for postgraduate progression while tuition fees are covered by the School of Pharmacy.

 Design of emulgel drug delivery system of sorbitol derivatives gelators to improve the skin permeability of hydrophilic and hydrophobic drugs.